joseph-carlson/joseph-carlson.github.io/content/projects/home-lab.md

 8. Click next and install
 9. Navigate to the web portal
 https://192.168.1.3:8006/
-Accept the risk of the self-signed certifictae
+Accept the risk of the self-signed certificate
 Sign into the root account with the above password
 10. Accept that you don't have a valid subscription and decide to do something about it.
 11. Followed the following directions to get rid of that message.